rileyskyler/-Skyler-Hours/README.md

 Aside from the intention to become a currency I see value in having an immutable way to share an hour of my time - any way I please.

 I think the best way to do this on an immutable distributed ledger where a given hour can be created and redeemed only once.
-From there I'll let people decide how they wish to use it.
+From there I'll let people decide how they want to use it.

 ## Architectural Considerations
 ...